jaym93/ctxmgmt/Server/Readme.md

 All keys must be String except, `meta` and `where` which are a sub-map.

+- `name` must be lowercased

+- `when` MUST have similar sub-json with time formatted exactly like `3/19/2018 12:11:04 PM`

+- `sno` MUST be a unique integer

+- `where` must have sub json with attribute `location` with complete localized information.

 - `meta` is designed to handle any random sub-JSON but the formatting goes in style "`what` has `attribute value` `attribute` and " so make sure to format the input accordingly.

-- `where` MUST have similar sub-json with time formatted exactly like `3/19/2018 12:11:04 PM`

 ## `POST` WebHook Fullfilment used by DialogFlow (for reference)